WHO ARE WE?

-- For the purposes of donor due diligence, and to confirm the identity of prospective donors and their background and relevant interests (please note that the school does not currently use wealth screening firms (nor hold any personal data obtained from such firms);
+For the purposes of donor due diligence, and to confirm the identity of prospective donors and their background and relevant interests.

 In addition, the school may need to process special category personal data (concerning health, ethnicity, religion, biometrics or sexual life) or criminal records information (such as when carrying out DBS checks) in accordance with rights or duties imposed on it by law, including as regards safeguarding and employment, or from time to time by explicit consent where required.
 These reasons may include:

 To safeguard pupils' welfare and provide appropriate pastoral (and where necessary, medical) care, and to take appropriate action in the event of an emergency, incident or accident, including by disclosing details of an individual's medical condition where it is in the individual's interests to do so: for example for medical advice, social services, insurance purposes or to organisers of school trips;

 To provide educational services in the context of any special educational needs of a pupil;